Canoe and Hiking Guide

-Above and Beyond Alaska (ABAK) is seeking exceptional Canoe and Glacier Guides to join our seasonal team in Juneau, Alaska.
-ABAK has been facilitating outdoor adventure experiences on the ocean and ice for 20 years and employs 35 seasonal team members from April-September.
+Above and Beyond Alaska (ABAK) is seeking exceptional Canoe and Hiking Guides to join our seasonal team in Juneau, Alaska.
+ABAK has been facilitating outdoor adventure experiences on the ocean and ice for 21 years and employs 40 seasonal team members from April-September.

 Our guides embody Above and Beyond Alaska’s dedication to safety, customer service, and environmental conservation.
-ABAK Guides must be able to participate in a pre-season training program at the end of April to learn or develop technical skills, natural history knowledge, and superior customer service strategies.
+New ABAK guides must be able to participate in a pre-season training program in mid/late April to learn or develop technical skills, natural history knowledge, and superior customer service strategies.

 The vast majority of ABAK glacier tours operate on the Mendenhall Glacier, accessing this magnificent feature by foot and large canoes.
 Guides will be trained in specific tours and technical skills that correspond with their ability level and motivation to grow.
 Additionally, guides will develop a formidable knowledge of the unique rainforest and glacial ecosystems and geographical features.

 Canoe and Hiking Guides will also be expected to assist in support operations at our warehouse throughout the season.
 These duties include prep equipment/gear and food for trips, engage guests, help maintain operational zones, assist the operations team with daily logistics, transport guests, and fuel and clean vans.

 General Duties Include, but are not limited to…

 - Guide 6–8-hour hiking or canoeing for up to 8 clients while maintaining safety protocol, superior customer service, and providing natural history narrative.

 - Facilitate tours in accordance with ABAK safety protocol while providing superior customer service and providing natural and cultural history narrative